-A Fine Old War Club Kwiao People Malaita Island Solomon Islands
+A Fine Old Solomon Islands War Club Kwiao People Malaita Island Solomon’s

 This fine old Subi Club was collected from the Kwiao People who historically lived in small, autonomous groups in the interior of the large island of Malaita.
 Their religion was heavily based on ancestral deities and their maintenance of moral standards within the community.
 I was very lucky to be invited by Kwiao men to visit some of their remote villages in the interior of Malaita in 1986, it was a rough two-day walk from the coast and you could only visit there by invite otherwise you would definitely not be welcome.
 These are proud people who have kept their traditional life through the 20th century as all of their coastal neighbors had converted to Christianity.